kspaceKelvin/python-ismrmrd-server/readme.md

     python client.py -c invertcontrast -o gre_img.h5 gre_raw_2.h5
     ```

-    Note that the invertcontrast example module only does basic Fourier transform reconstruction and does not support undersampling or more complex acquisitions.
+    Note that the ``invertcontrast`` example module only does basic Fourier transform reconstruction and does not support undersampling or more complex acquisitions.

 ###  1.4. <a name='UsingDICOMimagesasinputdata'></a>Using DICOM images as input data
 For image processing workflows, DICOM images can be used as input by converting them into MRD format.
-The [dicom2mrd.py](dicom2mrd.py) script can be used to convert DICOMs to MRD, while [mrd2dicom.py](mrd2dicom.py) can be used to perform the inverse.
+The [`dicom2mrd`](utils/dicom2mrd.py) script can be used to convert DICOMs to MRD, while [`mrd2dicom`](utils/mrd2dicom.py) can be used to perform the inverse.

-1. Create a folder containing DICOM files with file extensions .ima or .dcm.
+1. Create a folder containing DICOM files with file extensions ``.ima`` or ``.dcm``.
 Files can also be organized in sub-folders if desired.

-1. Run the dicom2mrd conversion script:
+1. Run the ``dicom2mrd`` conversion script:
     ```
-    python dicom2mrd.py -o dicom_img.h5 dicoms
+    python utils/dicom2mrd.py -o dicom_img.h5 dicoms
     ```
     Where the DICOM files are in a folder called ``dicoms`` and an output file ``dicom_img.h5`` is created containing the MRD formatted images.